 Below are the steps to follow to safely install your GoPro as a dash cam.

 Apply A Suction Cup To The Car’s Windshield

 The first thing you’ll want to do is apply a GoPro suction cup to your car’s windshield.
+This is actually very similar to how you mount a dash cam.
 Make sure that it matches the model of your GoPro, so that it locks correctly in place.

 You might also want to consider a suction cup that has a 180-degree swivel feature so you can adjust it to film from different angles.

 Once you find the right suction cup, press it into place at the top of the windshield.
 Gently tug on it to ensure it’s secure.

 Take your GoPro and insert it into the small cartridge on the suction cup.
 For some, you might only need to click it in place.
 For others, you might need to use a screw to keep it stable.